aws/karpenter-provider-aws/designs/v1beta1-api.md

 ## Migration

-**Tenet:** Customers will be able to migrate from v1alpha5 to v1beta1 in a single cluster using any Karpenter version from the time that we release v1beta1 up until we release v1.

-Kubernetes custom resources have built in support for API version compatibility.
+Kubernetes custom resources have built-in support for API version compatibility.
 CRDs with multiple versions must define a “storage version”, which controls the data stored in etcd.
 Other versions are views onto this data and converted using [conversion webhooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion).
 However, there is a fundamental limitation that [all versions must be safely round-trippable through each other](https://book.kubebuilder.io/multiversion-tutorial/api-changes.html)[.](https://book.kubebuilder.io/multiversion-tutorial/api-changes.html) This means that it must be possible to define a function that converts a v1alpha5 Provisioner into a v1beta1 Provisioner and vise versa.

 Unfortunately, multiple proposed changes in v1beta1 are not round-trippable.
 Below, we propose deprecations of legacy fields in favor more modern mechanisms that have seen adoption in v1alpha5.
 These changes remove sharp edges that regularly cause users surprises and production pain.

-To workaround the limitation of round-trippability, we are proposing a rename of both the API group and Kind (`NodePool`) that the CRDs exist within.
+To workaround the limitation of round-trippability, we are proposing a rename of the Kinds (`NodePool`, `NodeClaim`, and `EC2NodeClass`) that the CRDs exist within.
 This allows both CRDs to exist alongside each other simultaneously and gives users a natural migration path to move through.

 ### Migration Path

+Below describes a few migration paths at a high-level.
+These paths are not comprehensive, but offer good guidance through which users might migrate between the v1alpha5 APIs and the v1beta1 APIs.

+#### Periodic Rolling with Drift

+For each Provisioner in your cluster, perform the following actions:

+1. Create a NodePool/NodeClass in your cluster that is the v1beta1 equivalent of the v1alpha5 Provisioner/AWSNodeTemplate
+2. Add a taint to the old Provisioner such as `karpenter.sh/legacy=true:NoSchedule`
+3. Karpenter drift will mark all machines/nodes owned by that Provisioner as drifted
+4. Karpenter drift will launch replacements for the nodes in the new NodePool resource
+   1. Currently, Karpenter only supports rolling of one node at a time, which means that it may take some time for Karpenter to completely roll all nodes under a single Provisioner

-#### Aggressive Scale-Down
+#### Forced Deletion

-1. Spin up a new `v1beta1/NodePool` and `v1beta1/EC2NodeClass` resource matching their `v1alpha5` counterparts
+For each Provisioner in your cluster, perform the following actions:

+1. Create a NodePool/NodeClass in your cluster that is the v1beta1 equivalent of the v1alpha5 Provisioner/AWSNodeTemplate
-2. Delete the `v1alpha5/Provisioner` and `v1alpha5/AWSNodeTemplate` with [cascading foreground deletion](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#foreground-deletion) to delete the nodes and have Karpenter roll the nodes to `v1beta1`
+2. Delete the old Provisioner with `kubectl delete provisioner <provisioner-name> --cascade=foreground`
+   1. Karpenter will delete each Node that is owned by the Provisioner, draining all nodes simultaneously and will launch nodes for the newly pending pods as soon as the Nodes enter a draining state

-#### Slow Scale-Down
+#### Manual Rolling

-1. Spin up a new `v1beta1/NodePool` and `v1beta1/EC2NodeClass` resource matching their `v1alpha5` counterparts
-2. Set the `spec.limits` on your `v1alpha5/Provisioner` resource to `cpu=0` to stop provisioning
-3. Manually delete Nodes one-by-one to have Karpenter roll the nodes over to `v1beta1`
+For each Provisioner in your cluster, perform the following actions:

+1. Create a NodePool/NodeClass in your cluster that is the v1beta1 equivalent of the v1alpha5 Provisioner/AWSNodeTemplate
+2. Add a taint to the old Provisioner such as `karpenter.sh/legacy=true:NoSchedule`
+3. Delete each node one-at-time owned by the Provisioner by running `kubectl delete node <node-name>`

 ## APIs